fizzex/oxunbox/README.md

 ### Firefox

 1. Go to `about:debugging`
-1. Select 'This Firefox'
+1. Select 'This Firefox' in the menu on the left
 1. Click the 'load temporary addon' button
 1. Select the downloaded `src/manifest.json` file

 ## Contributing

-Pull requests are welcome.
+Pull requests & bug reports are welcome.